nasserhadim/prizeversity/README.md

 >
 > #### Verify Nginx Configuration
 >
 > Open a command prompt and navigate to the `C:\nginx-1.27.3` directory.
-To test the Nginx configuration, run the following command:
+To test the Nginx configuration, run the following command (to check for syntax errors):
 >
 > ```
 > nginx -t